smmercuri/adele-ring_locally-compact/README.md

 We also port some foundational results on discrete valuations from more [recent work](https://github.com/mariainesdff/local_fields_journal/tree/0b408ff3af36e18f991f9d4cb87be3603cfc3fc3) by Maria Inés de Frutos-Fernández and Filippo A. E. Nuccio.
 In particular we have an outstanding `sorry` in our result which follows immediately from that code.

+## Documentation

+The documentation for this project can be found [here](https://smmercuri.github.io/adele-ring_locally-compact/).
+This contains the documentation for all the code contained in this branch, as well as the versions of mathlib and Lean that the project uses.

+The latest mathlib documentation can be found [here](https://leanprover-community.github.io/mathlib4_docs/).

 ## Overview of the code

 The code for various sections of the paper can be found as follows.